AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A caution note has been added stating that, for optimal performance, the number of published transactional messages should remain under 100.
 [Read more](../../channels/using/transactional-messaging-limitations.md#transactional-message-number)

+The SMS connector protocol and settings page has been moved [here](../../administration/using/sms-protocol.md).

 ## November 2020 {#doc-updates-november-2020}

 The Personal Data and Personas section has been updated with a use case scenario to illustrate how the different personas are interacting when it comes to Privacy.
 [Read more](../../start/using/privacy.md#use-case-scenario)